Biodiversity, Wildlife and Ecosystem Health (MSc, Postgraduate Certificate, Postgraduate Diploma)

 - up to 6 years to complete the MSc

-The standard programme structure is still maintained in terms of the progression requirement.
+The standard programme structure is still maintained in terms of the progression requirement, where you must meet a minimum level of success by the end of the diploma study.
 However, you can tailor your education to fit more closely with commitments in both your private and professional life.
 If you choose to study this programme on a part-time intermittent basis, you also pay your tuition fees on a course-by-course basis rather than paying for the entire programme at the outset.

 Postgraduate Professional Diploma

 Postgraduate Professional Development (PPD) is aimed at working professionals who want to advance their knowledge through a postgraduate-level course, without the time or financial commitment of a Postgraduate Diploma or Postgraduate Certificate.

 You may take a maximum of 50 credits worth of courses over two years through our PPD scheme.
 These lead to a University of Edinburgh postgraduate award of academic credit.
 Alternatively, after one year of taking courses you can choose to transfer your credits and continue on to studying towards a higher award on a Postgraduate Diploma or MSc programme.
 You will be required to take 60 credits of compulsory courses that make up the PG Certificate year but can use your PPD credits towards electives taken during the PG Diploma year.

 Although PPD courses have various start dates throughout the year you may only start a Postgraduate Diploma or Postgraduate Certificate programme in the month of September.
 Any time spent studying PPD will be deducted from the amount of time you will have left to complete a Postgraduate Diploma or Postgraduate Certificate programme.